sebastiantoh/tp/docs/UserGuide.md

 Format: `meeting list [c/CONTACT_INDEX] [a/]`

 * When an index is specified, the list will only show meetings associated with the contact at the specified index.
-* You can show all meetings, including those that have passed, by typing `a/`.
+* You can show all meetings, including past meetings, by typing `a/`.

 #### Deleting a meeting: `meeting delete` \[Sebastian Toh Shi Jian\]